 See the Web Standards section of this page for official Web policies and requirements.

 New users attend the face-to-face beginner training class to obtain editing access.
-Register for this training through the Cornerstone system.
+Faculty and staff can directly register for training through the Cornerstone system.
 Students do not have access to this system; therefore, supervisors should reserve a seat for any students.

-After training, you may have questions or need more help.
-Call the IT Help Desk at 252.328.9866 or submit a service request for a "one-on-one consult for CommonSpot."
+For further questions or problems, call the IT Help Desk at 252.328.9866 or submit a service request for a "one-on-one consult for CommonSpot."
 Someone from the Web team will give you a call to set up an appointment.

 ECU Page Defaults

 - Pages use "responsive design" to create a mobile version of all pages in the 960 template.

 - At this time, there is no option to add a "Printer Friendly" link to a page or template.

 - A department's contact information is displayed in the footer area.

 - Each page footer contains a Last Updated date that is automatically refreshed each time the page is edited.